Hurricane Season: June 1-November 30: UPDATE - Now calling for an Extremely Active hurricane season!....Read More (Updated 11/16/2020)

 Atlantic hurricane season runs from June 1st to November 30th, although the risk of hurricanes in Nova Scotia is highest during the months of September and October.
 Hurricanes are classified by categories ranging from 1 to 5.
 Regardless of the category a hurricane can cause extensive damage.
 Wind is responsible for much of the structural damage, as well as the uprooted trees and the downed power lines.
 Even a significantly weakened hurricane can carry winds strong enough to cause widespread destruction.

-Canadian forecasters are predicting The 2020 Atlantic hurricane season is predicted to be more active than usual
+Canadian forecasters were originally forecasting The 2020 Atlantic hurricane season to be above average.

 The 2020 named storms are:

 2020 Tropical Storm Season Update (H- Hurricane, MH, Major Hurricane, TS - Tropical Storm)